 What is a Serger Sewing Machine?

-A serger sewing machine is a complex machine that can be used for a variety of sewing projects such as edging fabrics, finishing a seam and hemming clothing.
+A serger sewing machine is a complex machine that can be used for a variety of sewing projects such as edging fabrics, finishing a seam, and hemming clothing.
 The machine also trims excess fabric from the edge as it sews.
 In countries such as the United Kingdom and Australia, the word “overlock” machine is used widely in place of a serger machine.
 Overlock is also the name giving to the type of stitches produced by a serger machine.
 In professional circles, this type of stitch is also referred to as a “merrow.”

-A serger basically trims the edges of fabrics and encase it in thread.
+A serger trims the edges of fabrics and encases it in thread.
 The edges are stitched with overlocking stitches to make them look beautiful as well as prevent them from unraveling and fraying.
 The machine can also be used to sew actual seams.
 The machine uses multiple spools of thread at a time to sew the overlock stitches.
 As a general rule of thumb, the more threads the machine uses, the tighter the stitches.